calblueprint/dccentralkitchen/docs/admin/links.md

 These links are still embedded within this documentation site, though the sidebars will disappear.
 To return to this site, go back to <https://healthycorners.calblueprint.org/>
 :::

+## Frequently Asked Questions (FAQs)

+The public link for the full app FAQs is <https://healthycorners.calblueprint.org/faq.html>.
+This includes FAQs related to Healthy Corners, SNAP Matching, Healthy Rewards, and more.

+The 'mini FAQ' section embedded **within** the 'How it Works' screen in the customer app can be found here <https://healthycorners.calblueprint.org/faq-mini.html>

+Modifying these FAQ pages requires access to this Github repository, so we recommend asking a developer to make changes.
+See the [Developer Guide: Updating FAQs](../customer/updating-faqs.md)

 ## Privacy Policy

 We developed a privacy policy for the customer-facing app to comply with App Store guidelines.
 This can be modified through the documentation site, which may require assistance from a developer.